nlothian/Acuitra/infrastructure/base-images/zerovm-python/README.md

 * This hasn't actually been security audited
 * Could use AppArmor to limit network usage
-* If you need other python libraries you'll need to package them separately and load them into ZeroVM
+* If you need other python libraries you'll need to package them separately and load them into ZeroVM.
+See [Sympy on ZeroVM on Docker](https://github.com/nlothian/Acuitra/tree/master/infrastructure/base-images/zerovm_sympy) for an example of this.